 What are Bow Sights

-Bow sights are a very important part of a compound bow setup for bow hunting.
+Bow sights are a very important part of a compound bow setup for bow hunting (accessories for compound bows include a single pin bow sight).
 They are made up of the fiber optic sight and the peep sight.
 It is not a requirement to have your hunting bow set up with sights, but they do make your bow hunting life easier.
 There are some bow hunters that are good with instinctive shooting, that is shooting without sights, but with a compound bow I have met very few of them.

 Fiber optic sights are made by many different companies and each has many different styles to choose from.
 I believe the best styles are the ones that have fiber optic wires wrapped around the whole bow sight.
 These collect more light than the ones that just have a piece of fiber optic wire on the sight pin.
 More light collected means it will be easier to see your sight pin in low light conditions.
 This is a big plus especially in whitetail bow hunting because many of the shot opportunities you get on a whitetail will be in the early morning or near nightfall.